Sara-Morillon/mini-board/README.md

-# Scrum board
+# Mini board

-Scrum board is a minimal scrum board.
+Mini board is a minimal board.

 ## Installation

 ### With Docker

-`docker pull saramorillon/scrum-board:latest`
+`docker pull saramorillon/mini-board:latest`

 ### With docker-compose